North Carolina

 Photo ID is not required for military or overseas voters who vote using special absentee voting procedures that federal law makes available for such voters

-Military and Overseas Voters
+Military and Overseas Voters:

-In addition to using the North Carolina absentee ballot process described below, active duty military members, their dependents, and U.S. citizens living abroad may also apply to register and vote through special programs for military and overseas voters, specifically the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
+In addition to using the North Carolina absentee ballot process described below, active-duty military members, their dependents, and U.S. citizens living abroad may also apply to register and vote through special programs for military and overseas voters, specifically the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).

 To register, military and overseas voters can fill out the registration application using the processes for registering described above.
 Military and overseas voters may register to receive an absentee ballot through the Federal Postcard Application (FPCA) or the Federal Write-in Absentee Ballot (FWAB).
 The advantage of the FPCA is that the voter receives a ballot that includes all ballot choices, including local contests and ballot items.
 The FWAB is a simpler option if the voter only wants to vote in prominent federal contests, such as presidential elections.
 With a FWAB ballot, the voter may vote for all contests (federal, state and local) for which he or she is eligible, but the voter must get information for local contests and ballot items in order to write in a choice for those items.
-A military or overseas voter should only apply for an absentee ballot using the FPCA or the FWAB, but not both.
+A military or overseas voter should only apply for an absentee ballot using either the FPCA or the FWAB, but not both.
 Generally, the FWAB serves as a backup to the FPCA.
 For most voters, the FPCA is the best option.

-Photo ID is not required for military or overseas voters using FPCA or FWAB.
+Photo ID is NOT required for military or overseas voters using FPCA or FWAB.
 Military and overseas voters are not required to submit a copy of photo ID or use an ID Exception Form when using these methods to vote.

 UOCAVA citizens may complete an FPCA or FWAB and send the form to their county board of elections using one of these methods:

-• Mail: NC State Board of Elections, PO Box 27255 Raleigh, NC 27611-7255
+PO Box 27255 Raleigh, NC 27611-7255

-• Email: absentee@ncsbe.gov
+Email: absentee@ncsbe.gov

-• Fax: (919) 715-0351
+Fax: (919) 715-0351

-Registering and Requesting an Absentee Ballot
+Registering and Requesting an Absentee Ballot:

-County boards of elections begin mailing absentee ballots to eligible voters who submitted an absentee ballot request form on January 19, 2024.
+County boards of elections begin mailing absentee ballots to eligible voters who submitted an absentee ballot request form on September 6, 2024.

 After that date, the voter should receive their absentee ballot within about a week of submitting the request, provided the request was received before the deadline.
 Therefore, in order to allow enough time for the absentee ballot requests to be fulfilled before the deadline for the voter to submit the absentee ballot, requests should be made as far in advance of the deadline as possible.